 Benjamin Eidelson is an Assistant Professor of Law at Harvard Law School.
-Professor Eidelson’s writing focuses on the interplay of moral principles and legal rules, with a particular focus on contending conceptions of equality and respect.
-He works primarily in constitutional law, antidiscrimination law, and legal theory.
+Professor Eidelson’s writing focuses on the interplay of moral principles and legal rules.
+He works primarily in constitutional law, antidiscrimination law, administrative law, and legal theory.

-Professor Eidelson’s most recent project examines the idea of “treating people as individuals” in equal protection doctrine.
+Professor Eidelson’s current work-in-progress concerns numerical line-drawing problems in constitutional law.
+His most recent article, published in the Yale Law Journal, examines the idea of “treating people as individuals” in equal protection doctrine.
 His first book, Discrimination and Disrespect, based on his doctoral dissertation in philosophy, develops an account of wrongful discrimination rooted in the moral demands of respect for persons.
-He has also written on the legality of age discrimination in allocating organs for transplant, the parallels between claims of religious freedom and sexual autonomy, and the complex relationship between the Senate filibuster and the principle of majority rule.
+His writing for broader audiences has appeared in The New York Times, Slate, and other publications.

 Professor Eidelson has also litigated significant cases involving constitutional law, administrative law, and immigration.
 In 2019, he developed and advanced a legal theory that was adopted by the Supreme Court in its decision invalidating the rescission of the Deferred Action for Childhood Arrivals (DACA) policy.
 During his time in private practice, he litigated cases at all levels of the federal judiciary, including arguing an appeal in the D.C.
 Circuit that reinstated a challenge to the State Department's implementation of President Trump’s “travel ban.”
 He has also served as co-counsel to plaintiffs challenging the ban on military service by transgender individuals.